 By 2024, online sales are expected to make up nearly 22 percent of all retail sales globally.
 This means that current in-store retailers are taking their stores online in an attempt to capture part of this market.
 But e-commerce sites have different needs than physical locations, especially when it comes to their point-of-sale (POS) systems.
 If you’re ready to add e-commerce to your retail offerings, here’s what you need from your POS.

-To find the perfect point-of-sale system for your retail business, use our Product Selection Tool.
+To find the perfect point-of-sale system for your retail business, use our Point of Sale Product Selection Tool.
 Fill out the short survey, and you’ll get a free, unbiased list of software tailored to your company’s needs.

 E-commerce considerations for point-of-sale (POS) software